SushmaShyam/toyrobotsimulator/README.md

 The usage of the MVC design pattern in this software, seperating the routing of commands (Simulator) , the actual business logic (Robot) and the view (RobotView) allows for the below mentioned extensions.

-This simulator can be extended to support more commands, by adding more methods to the Robot class.
+This simulator can be extended to support more commands, by adding more methods to the Robot Class.
 Since dynamic method invokation is used, the simulator as such need not be modified for additional command support

 While the report command today simply prints the current position and direction onto the console, it can be extended